cassfantastic/extractframes/README.md

 ## Example

 Run `ruby extractframes.rb` to extract the first ten frames from the file `small.mp4` located in the `examples` folder.
 These will be created in the `examples` folder.
+This is not very interesting, as this example file only starts changing much after thirty frames or so.
+Oops.

 ## Usage